Continuing from yesterday:

-I could’ve easily asked for one at the bike rental booth, but no, I just took my bike and wandered off.
+I could’ve easily asked for one at the bike rental booth, but no. I took my bike and wandered off.
 It wasn’t until the start horn was blown and we were all peddling away that I looked up and noticed someone’s helmet.

-I felt so awful for being such a bad influence on anyone watching the race or reading the blog (not that anyone would follow my lead on that – more likely they would just talk about how much of an idiot I was (especially since I didn’t even know how to ride a bike!)).
+I felt awful for being such a bad influence on anyone watching the race or reading the blog (not that anyone would follow my lead on that – more likely they would just talk about how much of a dum-dum I was (especially since I didn’t even know how to ride a bike!)).

-A bunch of people got off and pushed their bikes up this one hill, and there I was thinking I was so cool.
-“I’m on a bike ride; I shall ride this bike!”
-Of course I looked the silliest, going no faster (read: slower) than people walking their bikes up.
+A bunch of people got off and pushed their bikes up this one hill.
+There I was thinking I was so cool.
+“I’m on a bike ride.
+I shall ride this bike!”
+Of course I looked silliest, going no faster (read: slower) than people walking their bikes up.
 But hey, I made it to the top eventually!

-When we were coming back toward the finish(!), I saw a cop whom I had seen at the start; as I had pedaled away, I had yelled “I don’t know how to ride a bike!”
+When we were coming back toward the finish(!), I saw a cop whom I’d seen at the start.
+As I’d pedaled away, I’d yelled “I don’t know how to ride a bike!”

 When all the cyclists got to the finish line, so many people were coming in that we didn’t get to ride through.
 Everyone got off their bikes and we just walked the bikes through, which I sort of thought was funny, especially since cameras were snapping our big finish.